 WOOLN brings together talented New York grandmothers and people who want to know where their dream knits come from and who made them

-Each WOOLN piece is lovingly hand-knitt by a New York senior knitter, using luxurious yarn.
-We offer you individual and unique item you will love wearing!
+Each WOOLN piece is lovingly hand-knit by a New York senior knitter, using luxurious yarn.
+We offer you individual and unique items you will love wearing!

 We created a cross-generational community of senior knitters, welcoming retirees back into the active workforce and giving their craftsmanship the recognition it deserves.
 This year WOOLN collaborates with nine grandmother knitters.
 All the pieces are labeled with the knitter’s name and each grandmother has a biography on this website so you can put a face to the hands who meticulously produced your favorite winter piece, making your overall shopping experience more personal.